lmyint/personal_site/content/home/about.md

 I received my PhD in [biostatistics](http://www.biostat.jhsph.edu/) from the [Johns Hopkins Bloomberg School of Public Health](https://www.jhsph.edu/) where I worked with [Kasper Daniel Hansen](http://www.hansenlab.org/) on statistical methodology for high-throughput biology and with [Jeff Leek](http://jtleek.com/) and [Leah Jager](https://www.jhsph.edu/faculty/directory/profile/2909/leah-r-jager) on understanding the role of human behavior in data analysis.

 I will be starting as an Assistant Professor at [Macalester College](https://www.macalester.edu/) in the [Department of Mathematics, Statistics, and Computer Science](https://www.macalester.edu/mscs/) in Fall 2018.

+My last name is pronounced **mee-int**.
+A common mispronunciation that is quite understandable given the spelling is my-int.
+While this can be amusing from a computer science perspective, it is, nevertheless, incorrect!